fadion/Bouncy/README.md

 ## Re-indexing

 A convenience method that actually removes and adds the index again.
+It is most useful when you want a document to get a fresh index, resetting version information.

 Reindexing a collection:
 ```php